gunjandatta/blog/_posts/2020/2020-01-19-start-workflow-using-rest.md

         for(let i=0; i<workflows.results.length; i++) {
             let workflow = workflows.results[i];

-            // The subscription id will be needed to start the workflow let subscriptionId = workflow.Id;
+            // The workflow subscription id will be needed to start the workflow let wfSubscriptionId = workflow.Id;
         }
     });
 });